We Are Open for In-Person and Non-Contact Services: Coronavirus Response at Link Audiology

 - Employees and patients are encouraged to stay home when sick or running a fever.

 If you have any questions or concerns, please feel free to call us at 360-551-4800.

 If you are showing signs or symptoms of the flu, such as fever, cough, or shortness of breathe, please call your primary care provider and call 360-551-4800 to reschedule your appointment.

 We have gotten our vaccines to help protect our patients and staff from coronavirus.
 Now we’re looking forward to Vax Day in Washington State, on April 15th, when vaccines will be available for everyone 16 years or older!
 Do you have questions about vaccine safety?
 Listen to the expert panel discuss safety and efficacy or visit the DOH frequently-asked questions site for answers.

-We understand that the mask requirements in Washington State have changed and that many businesses are no longer requiring masks.
-But we will continue to follow the CDC guidance regarding masks for healthcare facilities, which has not changed.
+We understand that the mask requirements in Washington State have changed.
+But Washington State’s new mask requirements do still require masks in healthcare settings, even though they are no longer required in many other settings.
 Patients and accompanying family are still required to wear masks.
-Employees are also following the same protocol we established last year.
+Employees are also following the same protocol we established in 2021.